Saudi bourse adjusts rules to attract foreign funds, ease Aramco IPO

 Authorities have said they will list Aramco’s shares in Riyadh and also aim for a listing in at least one foreign market; options include New York, London and Hong Kong, but officials say a choice has not been made.

-With a capitalisation of about $450 billion, Riyadh’s market could struggle to absorb Aramco shares, plus tens of billions of dollars in other privatisations envisioned in coming years, without the participation of foreign funds.
+With a capitalization of about $450 billion, Riyadh’s market could struggle to absorb Aramco shares, plus tens of billions of dollars in other privatizations envisioned in coming years, without the participation of foreign funds.

 Hussan said in October that his exchange hoped to be the only venue for listing Aramco and could handle all of the IPO.
 He repeated this on Wednesday, but stressed he had received no word of any decision by authorities on foreign listing venues.